-All of our students will have an online personalized learning plan (PLP) tailored to their unique learning goals, competency, needs and style.
+All of our students will have an online personalized learning plan (PLP) tailored to their unique learning goals, competency, needs, and style.
 Orenda has partnered with Illuminate Education, Inc to provide a unique, web-based online tool that students, parents and teachers are able to access at all times.
-Because of the PLP, students and parents will have clear goals and can track outcomes in all learning areas in real time.
+Because of the PLP, students and parents will have clear goals and can track outcomes in all learning areas in real-time.

 In addition, our teachers load their lessons and additional instructional resources on the Blackboard web-based teacher instructional learning platform (TIP) for 24/7 online access that allows our instruction to be personalized for each student.
-Our students and parents utilize the TIP to access their teacher's content, plus additional instructional resources, submit work and track their progress 24/7.
+Our students and parents utilize the TIP to access their teacher's content, plus additional instructional resources, submit work, and track their progress 24/7.

-Because of our unique PLP and TIP platforms, our students have ownership over their learning, the ability to move at their own pace, can access instructional resources at anytime and utilize what works best for their learning style.
+Because of our unique PLP and TIP platforms, our students have ownership over their learning, the ability to move at their own pace, can access instructional resources at any time, and utilize what works best for their learning style.

 Orenda teachers conduct their classes in what is referred to as a “blended or hybrid learning” environment.
 Blended learning combines face-to-face interaction with a teacher in a school classroom, with additional instruction -- whether live or recorded – conducted in an online environment.
-Orenda incorporates blended learning within a fully integrated web based teacher instruction platform (TIP) that allows our teachers, students, and parents to access the very best instructional content 24/7.
+Orenda incorporates blended learning within a fully integrated web-based teacher instruction platform (TIP) that allows our teachers, students, and parents to access the very best instructional content 24/7.

 Orenda has chosen the Blackboard TIP.
 There are many advantages to this technology.
 Teachers load their syllabus, curriculum, course content, lectures, other instructional resources, assessments, tests, grades, etc. into Blackboard.
 Our students and parents can access the teacher’s course content and resources 24/7 through Blackboard wherever they have an internet connection.
-This allows students and parents to have immediate access to assignments, content, instructional materials and academic progress.
+This allows students and parents to have immediate access to assignments, content, instructional materials, and academic progress.
 Students can review the instructional resources as often as needed outside of school.
-The teacher can vary the instructional resources they place in Blackboard and the student can chose the resources best suited to their learning style.
+The teacher can vary the instructional resources they place in Blackboard and the student can choose the resources best suited to their learning style.